Santoshpatel112/Santoshpatel112/README.md

 - 💬 **Ask me about:** React, Node.js, MongoDB, Express ,Cloud, Hackathons
 - 📫 **How to reach me:** [Email](mailto:santoshpatelvns5@gmail.com) or [LinkedIn](https://www.linkedin.com/in/santosh-patel112/)
 - 😄 **Fun fact:** I build late at night, fix bugs in the morning ☕
-- 🧑‍💻 **Currently exploring:** DevOps tools, APIs, and scalable architectures
+- 🧑‍💻 **Currently exploring:** Cloud, APIs, and scalable architectures

 ## 🔗 I'm a Developer and Hackathon Enthusiast 🚀